|

 Funding:

-donations.
-These funds are strictly separated and well accounted
+fund raising and donations.
+These funds are strictly separated and well

 Want to join the team?